 Thank you for your tender mercies.
 I ask you to Bless my family, friends and those who I meet on this path.
 Give them your Joy, Peace and Mercy.
+Where there is doubt, release in them renewed confidence in the Holy Spirit.
 Fill their every need with your Holy Grace.